SteinHQ/Docs/docs/introduction.md

 ## Using Client Libraries

 The Stein suite intends to simplify access to the core API by providing helpers and API clients.
 Check out [this section](client-libraries.md) for more details.

+If you want a straightforward HTML solution to use Stein on your website, check out [Expedite](expedite-introduction.md)